Saxsori/ft_linear_regression/README.md

 ### How to Launch

 1. X11 Server: Ensure you have an X11 server running on your host system.
 You can use:
-   a. macOS: XQuartz
+	- macOS: XQuartz
-   b.
-Windows: MobaXterm
+ 	- Windows: MobaXterm
-   c.
-Linux: An X11 server is usually pre-installed.
+ 	- Linux: An X11 server is usually pre-installed.

 2. Run the Script
 ```bash
 sh launch.sh setup
 ```

 3. When prompted
 	- Confirm that your X11 server is ready.
 	- Specify whether your X11 server is launched locally or remotely.
 		- For local: The script will automatically set the IP address of your host.
 		- For remote: Enter the IP address of the host running the X11 server when prompted.

 This setup ensures that the GUI from the Docker container will be forwarded to your host system's X11 server.

 ## Approach 2: Using Python Virtual Environment (venv) (Submit_Version Branch)